Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 Most shells will even add a trailing slash for you when you press the Tab key after the name of a directory or a symbolic link to one.

-However, many programs treat them as subtly different in certain cases, which I outline below, as all three have tripped me up in various ways[^threetrailing].
+However, many programs treat these two paths as subtly different in certain cases, which I outline below, as all three have tripped me up in various ways[^threetrailing].